Dino-Kupinic/ai-backend/README.md

-# AI Backend
+# Blackrose

 > [!CAUTION]
-> AI Backend is still in Development.
+> Blackrose is still in Development.
 You will find bugs and broken/unfinished features.

 ## 🌟 Overview

-ai-backend is a backend for AI-powered applications.
-It leverages FastAPI and Ollama to provide a robust API for natural language processing tasks.
+Blackrose is a backend for AI-powered applications.

 ## 🚀 Installation and Configuration

 ### Prerequisites

 (Also available via `nix-shell`)